-Newborn : music of spells
+Newborn: music of spells

 Concerts 22.12.2022

-The trio is not to be outdone: the improvisations by Roberto Negro and Michele Rabbia are other highlights of this Newborn: freedom and poetic imagination are at work, true points of spurt that electrify the discourse, make it "reborn"(Newborn).
-We only regret that double bassist Nicolas Crosse does not speak more, he whose improvisations were once captured by the microphones ofA l'Improviste during the Intersessions of the Ensemble intercontemporain.
-His double bass knows how to sing and shout freely!
+The trio is not to be outdone: Roberto Negro and Michele Rabbia's improvisations are other highlights of this Newborn: freedom and poetic imagination are at work, veritable spurts that electrify the discourse, making it "reborn"(Newborn).
+We only regret that double bassist Nicolas Crosse doesn't take the floor more, whose improvisations were once captured by theA l'Improviste microphones during the Intersessions of the Ensemble intercontemporain.
+His double bass can sing and shout freely!

 Anne Montaron